wangeditor-team/wangEditor-v5-doc/docs/en/guide/for-frame.md

 :::tip
 - `editorId` should be unique.
 - You should choose either `defaultContent` (JSON format) or `defaultHtml` (HTML format)
-- If you chose `defaultContent`, you should deep clone it in `computed`.
 - Timely destroy `editor` before vue component destroy.
 :::